 3/ Compete to win on a business model, not product or experience

 To be sure, charging for eye exams in a retail location is not radical nor breakthrough innovation.
 Luxottica, which owns LensCrafters and Pearle Vision, have been offering this service from the start, competing with local optometrist offices.
 Luxottica is the world leader in frames, lenses, and eyewear, with over 80% of the market.

 What is radical?
 Warby Parker recognized the weaknesses in Luxottica’s business model - high margins for frames and lenses - and built their own vertically integrated system to reduce costs, reduce prices, and still afford a buy-one give-one model.

 The social impact story is no mere marketing gimmick; the company is a certified benefit corporation and strongly advocates a stakeholder management model, emphasizing its treatment of workers, the environment, and helping provide eyeglasses to the developing world.
 Social impact is built into their business model and powers Warby Parker to take on a true giant in their field.

 What does this mean for an emerging or incumbent health tech player?
 It’s worth looking at the current incumbent models in health and thinking through the shifting business models.
-But make sure you’re tracking companies and sectors outside of health for ideas and experiences – what may be an inspiration today may be a competitor tomorrow.
-Finally while incumbents dance slowly towards a pay for performance business model, imagine how your organization can leapfrog ahead and actually deliver superior quality and experience, demonstrated in actual end customer value.
+But make sure you’re tracking companies and sectors outside of health for ideas and experiences - what may be an inspiration today may be a competitor tomorrow.
+Finally, while incumbents dance slowly towards a pay for performance business model, imagine how your organization can leapfrog ahead and actually deliver superior quality and experience, demonstrated in the actual end customer value.